 Before the trip, I had no understanding of ‘hygge’ and it means so many different things to different people.
 It’s more something that occurs naturally as opposed to being something specific or contrived.

-There were so many amazing moments during my trip, and this came through the relationships that I made with the other travellers.
+There were so many amazing moments during my trip to Scandinavia, and this came through the relationships that I made with the other travellers.
 But when travelling you’re also likely to find moments alone when you’re just in awe, like the beauty of the landscape.
 I know when I first saw the glaciers in Norway, that was a moment when I pinched myself and thought, wow!

 The best way to appreciate nature?
 Get amongst it